bundabrg/GeyserReversion/README.md

 ---

+PLEASE NOTE: At present this only works with [Geyser v1.16-b55](https://github.com/bundabrg/Geyser/releases/tag/v1.16-b55) until I manage to finish translating between server and non-server inventory management.
+So please use this version for Education (as long as you run ViaVersion on your java server it will accept the older connections).

+---

 GeyserReversion is a Geyser Extension that provides protocol level support for MultiVersion in Geyser and will eventually allow any supported version to connect to any supported Geyser.

 If you've heard of [ViaVersion](https://github.com/ViaVersion/ViaVersion) then this is the equivalent but for the Bedrock side of Geyser.
 It allows any of the supported client versions listed below to connect to any of the supported server versions.

 ## Features